KirillBabkin/IceCube-GNN/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by work [Graph Neural Networks for Low-Energy Event Classification & Reconstruction in IceCube](https://arxiv.org/abs/2209.03042)
 - This project was based on [this tutorial](https://www.example.com).
 - Many thanks to...